lindasz9/ai-learning-journey/journal/05-from-notes-to-knowledge.md

 ## 09/15/2025

 The reason I don’t spend much time on this `ai-learning-journey` is that I also have a `cp-learning-journey` and a `math-learning-journey`.
 Right now, those two are more important because I need them this year, while AI can wait until after I finish high school.

+## 09/17/2035

+Since I’ve finished studying ML, I won’t jump straight into deep learning.
+Instead, I’m going to use Kaggle to practice on real-world problems.
+It’s hard to find time for this on weekdays, but I’ll dedicate time on the weekends.

+## 09/19/2025

+🤖 Titanic - Machine Learning from Disaster

+I started using Kaggle, and it seems really useful.
+I think I’ll practice here for a while before moving on to deep learning.